 “The Government must take these concerns extremely seriously - to make sure justice is done for victims of abuse no matter how long ago, to make sure that any institutional failure is uncovered, and to make sure that lessons are learnt and the child protection is as effective as possible for the future,” she said.

 “We need a wide ranging review that can look at how all the allegations put to the Home Office in the 80s and 90s were handled.
 Any stones left unturned will leave concerns of institutional malaise, or worse a cover-up, unaddressed.”

 Appearing yesterday on The Andrew Marr Show, Lord Tebbit said the atmosphere at the time the allegations took place was very different to that prevailing today.

-Lord Tebbit said there may have been an 'almost unconscious' cover up “At that time I think most people would have thought that the establishment, the system, was to be protected and if a few things had gone wrong here and there that it was more important to protect the system than to delve too far into it,” he said.
+“At that time I think most people would have thought that the establishment, the system, was to be protected and if a few things had gone wrong here and there that it was more important to protect the system than to delve too far into it,” he said.

 Asked if he thought there had been a “big political cover-up” at the time, he said: “I think there may well have been.”